na-na-hi/renget/archive/oaicards.md

 ![15_jerma example chats](https://files.catbox.moe/ez6b73.jpeg)
 ![15.5_example chat](https://files.catbox.moe/b347js.jpeg)

-This is a common mistake a few botmakers from cai do when making cards.
+This is a common mistake a few creators from CAI still make when making cards.
 We don't know what divinely benevolent formatting is best for cai (seriously the documentation is empty), but this practice does not work on OAI frontends.
 What you are doing here is having a one-on-one chat with the AI. `{{char}} is the sus guy`, who is saying this line?
 You, the user, or the assistant?
 You need to make that clear by marking it with a `{{user}}:` or `{{char}}:`.
 The colon is very important.

 `{{char}} is Jerma985`